umarhassan-mitodl/esd.932-spring-2006/content/pages/readings.md

 description: The readings section contains readings for parts 1 and 2 of the course and 1 supplement reading.
 draft: false
+hide_download: true
+hide_download_original: null
 learning_resource_types:
 - Readings
 ocw_type: CourseSection
 title: Readings
 uid: 1d41e9b9-c84a-4733-2cdf-bc304ea10c99
 ---
 Students are expected to read the following works associated with Parts 1 and 2 of the course.
-This page also contains a {{% resource_link "4a0ee1b9-5cd9-4edf-bc08-c62faff2ab30" "supplemental reading" %}}: a draft preface to Professor Broome's forthcoming book on engineering ethics.
+This page also contains a [supplemental reading](https://ocw-studio.odl.mit.edu/sites/esd-932-engineering-ethics-spring-2006/type/page/edit/1d41e9b9-c84a-4733-2cdf-bc304ea10c99/#Supplementary_Reading): a draft preface to Professor Broome's forthcoming book on engineering ethics.

 ## Part 1 Readings

-Aristotle. {{% resource_link "e8faccc0-59d4-46bd-a093-c4d6ff1ea630" "*The Metaphysics*" %}}.
+Aristotle. [*The Metaphysics*](http://classics.mit.edu/Aristotle/metaphysics.html).
 (Download a version of this from the Internet Classics Archive.)

-"{{% resource_link "6d30f509-b2fc-43bf-87db-bad53631b87e" "The Grinter Report: Summary of the Report on Evaluation of Engineering Education" %}}."
+"[The Grinter Report: Summary of the Report on Evaluation of Engineering Education](http://www.asee.org/member-resources/reports)."
 American Society for Engineering Education (ASEE).

 Davis, M., ed. *Engineering Ethics*.
 Burlington, VT: Ashgate Publishing Co., 2005.
 ISBN: 0754625249.